etray/KeyholeCaptcha/README.md

 ###Business Logic:

-1. Client should pass the validated id into the web service.
+1. Client passes the validated id into the web service, and the server checks it before proceeding with business logic.

 2. If captcha guess was correct, the id will be recognized as validated (exactly once), and business logic can proceed confidently